dennisahlqvist/small_solidity_contracts/README.md

   - contract for handling Erc20s on Ledger Nano S when only Ether was supported.
   - written 2016 November
   - canceled due to native implementation

+`TenXRewards.sol`
+  - contract for displaying unclaimed staking reward in wallets
+  - written 2020 April
+  - deployed on mainnet